 Diamond Certification and Grading

-For us, we strongly recommend GIA as the top lap, and also accept HRD, AGS, and GCAL's reports.
+We strongly recommend GIA as the top lap and also consider AGS, HRD and GCAL as reliable labs.
 The International Gemological Institute (IGI) is also improving how they grade diamonds.
 On the other hand, the European Gemological Laboratory (EGL) has lost much of its credibility and market share.
-We don't carry a single diamond that is graded by EGL.
-The Gemological Science International (GSI) is an okay lab and would sometimes have one grade inconsistency.
+The Gemological Science International (GSI) is an okay lab and would sometimes have one to two grades inconsistency.
 The Professional Gem Science Laboratory (PGS) is also a dependable lab, but doesn’t have a significant market share.
 Moreover, GCAL is also a very refutable lab, but have a small market share.

 Sometimes you might get conflicting opinions because gemologists might tailor their opinion to the lab that graded their diamonds in order to make a sale.
 These opinions are obviously biased and you should vary of such opinions while shopping for a diamond.
 Please follow our in depth diamond guide for each shape of diamond to make an informed judgement while buying a diamond.